Rowmotion and generalized toggle groups: Examples of combinatorially significant generalized toggle groups

 If $p<q$ but there exists $r$ such that $p<r<q$, then for any $I\in J(P)$, if $r\in I$, $t_p(I)=I$, and if $r\notin I$, then $t_q(I)=I$.
 So $t_p$ and $t_q$ commute.

 If $p$ and $q$ are incomparable, then the presence or absence of $p$ in $I$ does not affect whether $q$ may be in $I$.
 So $t_p$ and $t_q$ commute. \end{proof}

-We restate here the theorem of Cameron and Fon-der-Flaass~\cite{fonderflaass} on the order ideal toggle group structure.
-We give a proof below using Theorems~\ref{thm:times} and~\ref{thm:toggpstructure}, whose proofs were inspired by their original proof. \begin{cfdf_theorem}[ {\cite[Theorem 4]{fonderflaass}}] Let $P$ be a finite poset and $J(P)$ the set of order ideals of $P$.
-If $P$ is the disjoint union of two posets $P=P_1+ P_2$, then $T(J(P)) = T(J(P_1))\times T(J(P_2))$.
-If $P$ is not the disjoint union of two posets, $T(J(P))$ is either the symmetric or alternating group on $J(P)$ (i.e.\ $J(P)$ is toggle-alternating). \end{cfdf_theorem}
+We stated as Theorem~\ref{thm:fonderflaass} a result of Cameron and Fon-der-Flaass~\cite{fonderflaass} on the order ideal toggle group structure.
+We give a proof below using Theorems~\ref{thm:times} and~\ref{thm:toggpstructure}, whose proofs were inspired by their original proof.